AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Commands execute within 300ms (≤5000 students).
+1. Local data manipulation commands (e.g., `add`, `delete`, `edit`, `mark`) must execute within **500ms** for a database containing up to 5000 students and 100 tutorials.
+Verification should be conducted on a target environment with a minimum of 8GB **RAM** and an **SSD** storage drive.
 2. Handles up to 100 classes and 5000 students.
 3. Runs on Windows, macOS, Linux with Java 17+.
-4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user demonstrating a typing speed of **40** WPM should be able to complete 80% of all defined data manipulation tasks (e.g., `add`, `delete`, `edit`, `mark`) at least **20% faster** using the command line interface than by using the equivalent mouse-based operation.
+5. The application must automatically save all user changes to the local data file after every successful command execution.

 ### Glossary